 Undergraduate: UC Davis

 Randy Tong graduated with Distinction in May 2017 and he also received an Outstanding Student Achievement Award.
 He was the Chief Articles Editor of Volume 48 of the University of the Pacific Law Review.

 Randy was born and raised in Sacramento, California.
 He went to high school down the street from McGeorge School of Law at C.K.
 McClatchy High School (CKM).
 While at CKM, he completed the Humanities and International Studies Program.
 He also attended UC Davis and graduated with a degree in Clinical Nutrition.

-Aside from work and school obligations, Randy enjoys staying active.
+Randy enjoys staying active.
 He completed the GoRUCK Challenge event in 2013 during his first semester of law school.
-The event Randy participated in was an extremely physical and mental challenge, that involved completing a variety of physical challenges for 14 straight hours.
+The event Randy participated in was an extremely physical and mental challenge, which involved completing a variety of physical challenges for 14 straight hours.
 One challenge that is forever etched into Randy's memory was one that occurred at about 3:00 a.m. in the freezing waters of the American River that lasted for nearly an hour.

 Randy enjoys pushing his limits.
-And while he admits the GoRUCK Challenge event was grueling, his most difficult mental challenge is being in law school.
-"It has been one of the most challenging experiences in my life but if I had to do it all over again, I would!"
+And while he admits the GoRUCK Challenge event was grueling, his most difficult mental challenge was being in law school.
+"It was one of the most challenging experiences in my life but if I had to do it all over again, I would!"

-After graduation, Randy hopes to work at a California State agency or as a Judge Advocate for the United States Coast Guard.
-He currently works at a state agency and loves the environment and work that is involved with public service and would love to change his role into a legal one.
+After graduation, Randy hoped to work as a Judge Advocate for the United States Coast Guard, and that is where he now works.
+During his last year of law school Randy worked at a state agency and loves the environment and work that is involved with public service and would love to change his role into a legal one.
 His desire to work as a Judge Advocate for the United States Coast Guard stems from a USCG summer internship during 2015.